7 Best AI Meeting Assistants in 2026, Ranked by Notion Integration, Speaker ID & Free Tier

 Notion: AI Meeting Notes

-If you want meeting notes to live entirely inside Notion, Notion's own AI Meeting Notes is the first option to consider.
-It records, transcribes, and writes the result to a Notion page without leaving the app.
+If you want meeting notes to live entirely inside Notion, this is the first option to weigh.
+Records, transcribes, and writes the result onto a Notion page without ever leaving the app.

-• Weaknesses: Business plan or higher required ($24/user/month and up); it doesn't record your screen — only audio; primarily designed for in-person meetings, with no cloud recording for web calls
+• Weaknesses: Business plan or higher required ($24/user/month and up); doesn't record your screen — audio only; primarily designed for in-person meetings, with no cloud recording for web calls

-• Best for: Organizations already on Business / Enterprise plans who only need text notes
+• Best for: orgs already on Business / Enterprise who only need text notes

 The hard wall is the Business-plan requirement.
-If you're on Free or Plus and don't want to upgrade your whole workspace just for meeting notes, the local-recording option (Qureco, below) is the natural next step.
+If you're on Free or Plus and don't want to upgrade an entire workspace just to unlock meeting notes, the local-recording option below is the natural next step.

 The local-recording option — Qureco (Mac only)